 You will need to complete the following items below by clicking on the link at the bottom Become PCI Compliant:

 A self-assessment questionnaire

 Depending on the complexity of your network, you could be done in less than 30 minutes.

-You should also take the following important steps towards maintaining your PCI compliance and maximizing your protection against any outside breaches;
+You should also take the following important steps toward maintaining your PCI compliance and maximizing your protection against any outside breaches:

 1 .
 Build and maintain a secure network